tryolabs/ml-garden/documentation/user_guide.md

 ## **Explainer Dashboard**

 The pipeline integrates the [explainerdashboard](https://explainerdashboard.readthedocs.io/en/latest/) library, which allows to visualize and explain the results.
-It includes visualization of feature imprtances and different tools of explainable AI, like SHAP values, permutation importances, interaction effects, partial dependence plots, and more.
+It includes visualization of feature importances and different tools of explainable AI, like SHAP values, permutation importances, interaction effects, partial dependence plots, and more.
 The explainer is stored in the pipeline, if this step is enabled.
 The pipeline is saved in a compressed format, it can be decompressed and the dashboard can be accessed as shown in the following code block.

 ```python
 import pickle